Fiono11/consensus/README.md

 For example, if a node makes a final vote of value v in round r, it means that it received at least 2f + 1 initial votes of value v in a previous round r', r' < r.
 However, if it later receives at least 2f + 1 initial votes of value v' in a round r'', r'' > r', it changes the value of its final vote to v'.

 We prove that this change achieves Termination and does not break the Agreement property of consensus in the formal proofs.
 To run the consensus algorithm implementation with logs run ```cargo test -- --nocapture```.

+The implementation simulates byzantine behaviour by sending conflicting random votes to different nodes (more complex malicious strategies are not taken into account), and simulates asynchrony by adding a random sleep before sending a vote.

 ### Values of Vote
 - Zero